Tanzania is home to stunning wildlife, pristine beaches, friendly people and fascinating cultures – oh, and Mount Kilimanjaro!

 As well as vaccinations, bring enough insect repellent and sunscreen.
 It is not easy to find these products and when you do, they are pricey.
 Whilst on safari, you will need to protect yourself from tsetse flies.
 These flies can transmit African trypanosomiasis, also known as, sleeping sickness.
 It is best to wear light colour clothing; they are attracted to dark colours, especially shades of blue.
 Unfortunately, products containing DEET usually do not discourage them from biting, so try to find a natural insect repellent containing eucalyptus oil.

-The official currency in Tanzania is the Tanzanian Shilling.
+The official currency in Tanzania is the Tanzanian shilling (TSh).
 You can take along US dollars with you and these will be accepted in most tourist areas, sometimes even preferred over the local currency.
-Make sure that these notes are issued after 2006, otherwise they will not be accepted.
+Ensure these notes were issued after 2006, otherwise they won’t be accepted.
 There are ATMs in most major cities but be wary that these can sometimes be unreliable.
 If you want to exchange any Tanzanian shillings back into dollars at the end of your trip, this will need to be done before you leave the country.
 Also remember to bring dollars along with you to tip when climbing Kilimanjaro or on safari.
 Tipping on Kilimanjaro is expected and so you should factor this into your budget before departing.

 Also watch out for the ‘flycatchers’.
 These are men that act like they are your new best friend, ready to save the day.
 The flycatcher job is to bring you to excursion companies to make themselves look good.
 Their goal is to be hired permanently by the company and to receive a tip from you.
 The tip is their only income.
 These men usually act as a group.
 If you say no, they will follow you.
 When they see another opportunity, a partner will approach you.
 Whilst having a guide will keep you safer and they can negotiate prices on your behalf, not every flycatcher is honest.

 Other considerations should be public display of affection and suitable clothing.
-If you are coming with your significant other, please be aware that public display of affection is not acceptable outside of the hotel; homosexuality is illegal and is punishable by a harsh prison sentence.
+If you’re coming with your significant other, please be aware that public display of affection is not acceptable outside of the hotel; homosexuality is illegal and is punishable by a harsh prison sentence.
 Women should avoid wearing above the knee shorts and shirts that display the collarbone and shoulders in public, unless you are on Zanzibar or at a private beach.
-The exception to this rule is on safari and trekking Mt Kilimanjaro where it is acceptable.
+The exception to this rule is on safari and trekking Mt Kilimanjaro, where it’s acceptable.
 Respecting the local culture makes you a thoughtful traveller.

 There are over 120 languages spoken throughout Tanzania.
-After the country gained independence in 1961, the government decided that in order to strengthen national unity, an official language must be chosen.
-They chose the kiswahili language, more commonly known as Swahili.
+After the country gained independence in 1961, the Government decided that an official language must be chosen in order to strengthen national unity.
+They chose the language Swahili.
 Speaking Swahili can be picked up pretty easily.
-Each letter in the word is pronounce, with the “e” sounding like “ah” and “i” sounds like “e”.
+Each letter in a word is pronounced.
+Note that e sounds like “ah”, and i sounds like “e”.
 Here are some helpful Swahili phrases.
-Get practicing!
+Get practising!